abstracta/jmeter-java-dsl/docs/use-cases.md

 ><Logger name="okhttp3" level="DEBUG"/>
 >```

+> **Warning:** If you use JSR223 Pre or Post processors with Java code (lambdas) instead of strings, or use one of the HTTP Sampler methods which receive a function as parameter, then BlazeMeter execution won't work.
+You can migrate them to use jsrPreProcessor with string scripts instead.
+Check for these methods documentation for more details.

 ## Save as JMX

 In case you want to load a test plan in JMeter GUI, you can save it just invoking `saveAsJMX` method in the test plan as in following example: